 Failure to Exercise Right.
 If the Company and the other Shareholders do not exercise their Right of First Refusal within the ROFR Period, the Selling Shareholder may sell the Offered Shares to the Proposed Transferee on the terms and conditions specified in the Offer Notice, provided that such sale is completed within sixty (60) days after the expiration of the ROFR Period.
 If the Selling Shareholder does not complete the sale within such period, the Right of First Refusal shall apply again before the Shares may be sold.

 Exemptions.
-The Right of First Refusal in this Section 3 of Article VII shall not apply to any of the following:
+The Right of First Refusal in this Section 10.3 shall not apply to any of the following:

 Transfers of shares to immediate family members, affiliates, or a trust for the benefit of the Shareholder,